Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Methods

-We have analyzed the relevance of semi-metric edges in 16 empirical networks that were built from data on human social interactions (7), transportation systems (7), and brain connectivity (2).
-Their properties, including those relative to the metric backbone and the semi-metric distortion distribution, are available in Supplementary Table~\ref{tab:nets_description}.
-The semi-metric distortion sparsification of these networks is possible due to their connectivity patterns and heterogeneity in edge weights, which we observe in Figure S1 in the Supplementary text.
+This study also uses 16 networks that were obtained from experimental data from social contacts (7), transportation (7), and nervous systems (2).
+Their properties, including the distribution of proximity values, the relative size of the metric backbone, and the semi-metric distortion distribution, are available in Supplementary Figure S1 and Table \rev{S1}.

-All social interaction networks considered were studied in \cite{Correia:2023contact}, and made available by the authors in the \href{https://github.com/rionbr/socialbackbone}{Social Backbone GitHub} page.
-Their connections are obtained through the use of proximity sensors measuring the time spent by individuals in the vicinity of each other.
-In particular, we consider the number of 20 minutes contact intervals recorded by each pair of individuals $i$ and $j$, $r_{ij}$, and translate them into a proximity matrix {\bf P} according to the Jaccard measure \cite{Jaccard:1901}, yielding
+All social contact networks considered were previously studied in \cite{Correia:2023contact}, and are available in the \href{http://www.sociopatterns.org/}{SocioPatterns Database} from their original studies \cite{toth2015role, stehle2011high, salathe2010high, vanhems2013estimating, mastrandrea2015contact, genois2018can}.
+Proximity edge strength values are obtained via proximity sensors that measure the time spent by individuals in the vicinity of each other.
+Specifically, we tally the number of 20 minute intervals when each pair of individuals $i$ and $j$ were in direct contact with each other: $r_{ij}$.
+From this measurement, we compute the proximity matrix {\bf P} defined in \S \ref{sec:backbone_method} according to the Jaccard measure \cite{Jaccard:1901} for each entry:

+where $r_{ii}$ tallies the total number of 20 minute intervals individual $i$ was present in the experiment.
+The isomorphic distance matrix {\bf D} is obtained via the equation~\ref{eq:d}.

-The transportation networks have mobility data from 6 core-based statistical areas (CSBA) within the state of New York in the United States (US), each of which comprise one network, and seat availability data in flights within the continental US (airports network).
-In the networks using CSBA data, the nodes correspond to ZIP codes and edge weights are relative to the total number of trips between the nodes based on census surveys carried out in 2017.
-The proximity matrix {\bf P} is the Jaccard measure \cite{Jaccard:1901} of the amount of trips between nodes.
-On the other hand, the airports network contains the 500 busiest commercial airports in the US during 2002.
-Its nodes are connected according to the amount of available seats between them normalized by the Jaccard measure \cite{Jaccard:1901} resulting in the proximity matrix {\bf P}.
+Six transportation networks are similarly built from mobility data from core-based statistical areas (CSBA) in the state of New York in the United States (US).
+Proximity and distance matrices are built in the same way as the social contact networks via eqs. \ref{eq:Prox_contact} and ~\ref{eq:d}, but where $r_{ij}$ tallies the number of trips between ZIP codes $i$ and $j$, which are cast as nodes.
+A seventh transportation network is included to characterize air traffic between the 500 busiest commercial airports in the US during 2002.
+It is built in the same manner, with $r_{ij}$ tallying the number of available airplane seats between airports $i$ and $j$.